 Muslims, for example, are way more complex than just the label they are given.

-And when news reports swirl about a “Muslim ban”, it taps into this simplification model in our head to get us to cast judgement against a wide swathe of people.
+And when news reports swirl about a “Muslim ban”, it taps into this simplification model in our head to get us to cast judgment against a wide swathe of people.

-Or when we talk about people who disagree with our side of the political spectrum and label them “right-wingers” or “left-winger” we are casting unfair judgement on them.
+Or when we talk about people who disagree with our side of the political spectrum and label them “right-wingers” or “left-winger” we are casting unfair judgment on them.

 We end up taking a broad spectrum of fears, ideas, values, family histories, and opinions and minimizing them into one, single, convenient label.

 Unless we take more care, we will inevitably do this to people all the time.
 And it can have some serious repercussions…

 It limits our ability for empathy.

 And ultimately, to create a more peaceful and healed world.

 So be conscious of the next time you apply a noun to judge someone.

 And the next time you think of someone based on their religion, their country, their political leanings, or the color of their skin…